kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 * `strategy` the name of the strategy
 * `isUpdate` is true if `validate` is called during an update.

-The function **must** return a `Promise` that resolves to true or rejects with an error explaining the reason.
+The function **must** return a `Promise` that resolves or rejects with an error explaining the reason.

 <aside class="warning">
   Validate can be called during an update with partial information.
 The validation should behave accordingly when isUpdate is true, knowing that mandatory information should already have been stored during a previous create call.